 No matter how hard we try to keep our appliances clean, dirt and grime will inevitably sneak back up on us.
 For an appliance as essential as a washing machine, this can become a major problem.
 If unchecked, smelly washing machines can lead to dirty, bacteria ridden clothes and obviously, unpleasant lingering smells!

 Most people wash their clothes on a 30-40 degree cycle- which is great the for the environment and conserving energy but unfortunately using low temperature washes allows bacteria and mould to build up as they are not killed by the low temperature of the water!
-However, that does not mean you need to start washing on higher settings, have a look at these top tips on how to keep your washing machine clean and bad smells will soon be a thing of the past!
+However, that does not mean you need to start washing on higher settings, have a look at these top tips on how to keep your washing machine clean and bad smells will soon be a thing of the past, even if its a second hand washing machine!

 - After you use a cool, low temperature cycle to wash your clothes bacteria and mould particles may be left behind and over time these can lead to an unpleasant smell.
 To prevent this most washing machine manufacturers recommend putting your machine on a service wash at least once a month.
 A service wash helps clean the drum of the machine as the high temperature water thoroughly rinses out the drum, preventing the buildup of smell causing bacteria and mould.
 So if you continue to wash clothes at energy efficient temperatures remember to include a few service washes too!